 The last three movies I’ve seen were about movies.
 As is The Artist, which I hope to see next.
-I came to this realization walking out of a screening of My Week with Marilyn the other day, not long after having seen Hugo and The Muppets.
+I came to this realization walking out of a showing of My Week with Marilyn the other day, not long after having seen Hugo and The Muppets.

 While the Muppets actually put on a telethon in The Muppets, and the film’s cornerstone reference is TV’s The Muppet Show rather than the 1979 Muppet Movie, it’s about movies in the way the characters make metatextual references to being in a movie.